Dirt bikes are a great way for younger riders to get some biking experience, but what are the laws and regulations surrounding them in the UK?

 Dirt bikes are used in the sport of Motocross and are produced to be most suited for off-road tracks.

-Some dirt bikes also still use two-stroke engines as they are still allowed to be used off-road and for racing.
-Emissions regulations, however, have meant that road legal two-stroke motorcycles are nearly extinct with only older models seen today on the street.
+Some dirt bikes still use two-stroke engines, which can be used off-road and for racing.
+Emissions regulations, however, have meant that road-legal two-stroke motorcycles are nearly extinct, with only older models seen today on the street.

-Two-stroke engines allow for a lot of power to be produced from smaller capacity engines, and this is super useful for off-road bikes where plenty of torque balanced with low weight is needed for riding over muddy tracks and doing jumps.
+Two-stroke engines allow a lot of power to be produced from smaller-capacity engines.
+This is super useful for off-road bikes where plenty of torque balanced with low weight is needed for riding over muddy tracks and doing jumps.

-You also do not need to have a licence to ride a dirt bike off-road, so children and young people can get into motorcycles very early on, provided they are riding in the right environment.
+No, you do not need a licence to ride a dirt bike off-road, so children and young people can get into motorcycles very early, provided they are riding in the right environment.

 Can you make a dirt bike road legal?

-All is not lost, it is possible to convert your dirt bike into a road-legal motorcycle, there are some legal requirements that you need to meet and this will mean your bike will need to be adapted.
+All is not lost.
+It is possible to convert your dirt bike into a road-legal motorcycle, but there are some legal requirements that you need to meet, and this will mean your bike will need to be adapted.

-In order to ride a dirt bike on public roads you must first be at least 16 and have the following:
+To ride a dirt bike on public roads, you must first be at least 16 and have the following: